Meet the 20 horses racing in Saturday's Kentucky Derby

 11. Dynamic One, 20-1 (Jose Ortiz, Todd Pletcher)

-Union Rags colt took four tries to get his first win, then got home second in the Wood Memorial, just a head back of Bourbonic, after leading late.
+The Union Rags colt took four tries to get his first win, and then got home second in the Wood Memorial, just a head back of Bourbonic after leading late.
 His record likely will depress his odds, but he's owned by some of the industry heavyweights and could be a viable long shot.

 12. Helium, 50-1 (Julien Leparoux, Mark Casse)

-Undefeated after three starts but the Ironicus colt's resume nonetheless is about as light as his name.
+Helium is undefeated after three starts, but the Ironicus colt's resume nonetheless is about as light as his name.
 The first two wins came on the Woodbine all-weather course last fall.
-He earned his ticket to Louisville with a 15-1 upset win in the Tampa Bay Derby March 6.
+He earned his ticket to Louisville with a 15-1 upset win in the Tampa Bay Derby on March 6.

 13. Hidden Stash, 50-1 (Rafael Bejarano, Vicki Oliver)